-You can use the Vision Language Context-Based Classification pretrained model in the Classify Objects Using Deep Learning tool available in the Image Analyst toolbox in ArcGIS Pro.
+You can use the Vision Language Context-Based Classification pretrained model in the Classify Objects Using Deep Learning tool from the Image Analyst toolbox in ArcGIS Pro.

 Classify imagery